vijaytalluru/3PhaseCommit/README.md

 3PhaseCommit
 ============

-Implementation of 3-Phase Commit protocol for a song playlist application
+Implementation of 3-Phase Commit protocol for a distributed song playlist application